its-segu/monday-exercise/README.md

   Details modal pulls fragrance metadata into a rich ingredient card the table can't show, while a "View in monday" button still hands off to the native Item Card for first-party editing.
+- **Catalog ↔ board sync** — the create-order mutation passes `create_labels_if_missing: true` to the dropdown column, so any fragrance added through the backend's CRUD API is automatically adopted as a valid board label the first time it's selected.
+No manual schema edits.
 - **Resilient by design** — the frontend ships a bundled fragrance catalog it falls back to whenever the API is unreachable, so the Kanban never breaks even if the backend is down.
+- **Schema-version-agnostic queries** — `getOrderItems` deliberately avoids inline GraphQL fragments on `column_values` (which monday's iframe proxy doesn't always honor across API versions) and instead parses the raw `value` JSON in client code.
+Works on every version monday currently serves.

 ## Submission